 Woven throughout their clinical and research rotations, you learn about the components of an effective health care system, key practice management strategies and how you can successfully adapt to the changing landscape of the health care environment.

 Mayo Clinic provides extensive support as you prepare for your board certification examinations.
 You may participate in written self-assessment and mock oral examinations offered by your department.
 In addition, you can use designated travel time to participate in board review courses and to take examinations.

 As a result of this support, the majority of Mayo Clinic trainees pass their board certification exams on their first attempt.

 Continuing medical education

-Mayo School of Continuous Professional Development offers more than 300 courses and 7,300 hours of cutting-edge continuing medical education each year.
+Each year, Mayo Clinic School of Continuous Professional Development offers more than 300 courses and 7,300 hours of cutting-edge continuing medical education.
 These courses are available to residents, fellows and consulting staff at no charge.

 Mayo Clinic Alumni Association

-Mayo Clinic's extensive alumni network also provides residents and fellows with an excellent resource for educational and career opportunities.
+Mayo Clinic's extensive alumni network also offers you an excellent resource for educational and career opportunities.
 Find out more about programs and events available through the Mayo Clinic Alumni Association.